kyma-project/istio/hack/managed-kyma-migration/readme.md

 #### Migration procedure

-1. Commit the module manifest to the `regular` and `fast` channels in the `kyma/module-manifests` internal repository.
+1. Push the module manifest to the `regular` and `fast` channels in the `kyma/module-manifests` internal repository (PR #163, #164).
+2. Push kustomization change for `fast` and `regular` in `kyma/kyma-modules` repository (PR #401)
-2. Verify that the ModuleTemplates are present in the `kyma/kyma-modules` internal repository.
+3. Verify that the ModuleTemplates are present in the `kyma/kyma-modules` internal repository.
-3. Verify that the ModuleTemplate in both channels are available on `Prod` environment SKRs.
+4. Verify that the ModuleTemplate in both channels are available on `Prod` environment SKRs.
-4. Use `kcp login` to log in to Prod, select some SAP BTP, Kyma runtime clusters on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
+5. Use `kcp login` to log in to Prod, select some SAP BTP, Kyma runtime clusters on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
-5. Verify if the migration was successful on the SAP BTP, Kyma runtime clusters by checking the status of Istio CR and the reconciler's components.
+6. Verify if the migration was successful on the SAP BTP, Kyma runtime clusters by checking the status of Istio CR and the reconciler's components.
-6. Run `managed-kyma-migration.sh` for all SAP BTP, Kyma runtime clusters in Trial global accounts.
+7. Run `managed-kyma-migration.sh` for all SAP BTP, Kyma runtime clusters in Trial global accounts.
-7. Verify if the migration worked as expected.
+8. Verify if the migration worked as expected.
-8. Run `managed-kyma-migration.sh` for the whole Factory landscape.
+9. Run `managed-kyma-migration.sh` for the whole Factory landscape.
-9. Verify if the migration worked as expected.
+10. Verify if the migration worked as expected.
-10. If script failed with following log: `More than one Istio CR present on the cluster.
+11. If script failed with following log: `More than one Istio CR present on the cluster.
 Script rename-to-default.sh might be required`, contact the customer to agree on solution.
-We propose to execute rename-to-default.sh script
+We propose to execute rename-to-default.sh script.